• Skip to primary navigation

 Instructions

 • When the milk mixture is steamy, pour the hot milk over the chocolate.
-Let it sit 1 minute, then whisk it slowly until the chocolate is melted and the ganache is smooth, then pour this mixture over the whisked egg mixture to temper them.
+Let it sit 1 minute, then whisk it slowly until the chocolate is melted and the ganache is smooth.
+You can use an immersion blender to smooth it out. then pour this mixture over the whisked egg mixture to temper them.

-• Strain the mixture into a large, 4 cup measuring cup or a bowl with a spout preferably.
+• Strain the mixture into a large, 4-cup (1 L) measuring cup or a bowl with a spout preferably.
 Then divide the chocolate custard between 6 ramekins.

-• Place the ramekins in a deep roasting pan and fill the pan with hot water so that it reaches halfway up the ramekins.
+• Place the ramekins in a 9x13-inch (23x33 cm) pan and fill the pan with hot water so that it reaches at least halfway up the ramekins.

 • Bake the custards for 40 minutes or until the centers are completely set.
-Cool to room temperature before serving topped with a sprinkling of toasted sesame seeds.
+Cool to room temperature, then chill before serving.

 Nutrition